pryley/site-reviews/readme.txt

 - Backup and restore your plugin settings as needed
 - Bayesian Ranking: Easily sort pages with assigned reviews by rank (using the bayesian algorithm) in your custom WP_Query
 - Blacklist words, phrases, IP addresses, names, and emails
-- Blockchain Validation: Verify your reviews on the Blockchain with Rebusify
+- Blockchain Validation: Verify your reviews on the Blockchain with Trustalyze
 - Categories: Add your own categories and assign reviews to them.
 - Developer Friendly: Designed for WordPress developers with over 100 filter hooks and convenient functions
 - Documentation: FAQ and documenation for hooks and all shortcodes and functions